-- 2. Students must complete and submit the DSS Self-Disclosure and Accommodation Request Forms.
-Included in the forms is a Release of Information Form that students should sign to allow DSS to discuss the student's needs with their medical provider and/or diagnostician and any offices from which they have previously received accommodations.
-While this release is not required in order to gain accommodations, it may be of significant help in determining appropriate accommodations. - a.
-The DSS Self-Disclosure and Accommodation Request Forms can be found on the Student Services DSS webpage, or in the DSS office. - b.
+- 2. Students must complete and submit the online Accommodations Request Form.
+Included is a Release of Information Form that students should sign to allow OAS to discuss the student's needs with their medical provider and/or diagnostician and any offices from which they have previously received accommodations.
+While this release is not required in order to receive accommodations, it may be of significant help in determining appropriate accommodations. - a.
 Students must request each accommodation they are seeking.
-Please provide this specific information on the request form as each request is taken into consideration during the review of documentation - c.
-Extra time on clinical performance tests is very rarely granted and only after considerate deliberation by the disability consultant, the student affairs/academic affairs officer of the school, and the course director/clerkship director. - d.
-In-class quizzes are often times difficult to provide additional time for due to prohibiting a student from participating in class, but should it become problematic students should contact the Disability Coordinator in DSS. - 3.
-Upon delivering these forms to DSS, students must make an appointment for an intake interview to discuss their disability and specific needs for accommodations.
-Interviews will take place in person, by phone, or through video-conferencing depending on the situation. - 4.
+Please provide this specific information on the request form as each request is taken into consideration during the review of documentation - b.
+Extra time on clinical performance tests is very rarely granted and only after considerate deliberation by the disability consultant, the student affairs/academic affairs officer of the school, and the course director/clerkship director. - c.
+Additional time for in-class quizzes is often difficult to provide due to the possibility of missing class time, but should it become problematic, students should contact OAS. - 3.
+Upon submitting these forms to OAS, students must make an appointment for an intake interview to discuss their disability and specific needs for accommodations.
+Interviews may be conducted in person, by phone, or through video-conferencing depending on the situation. - 4.
 Students may be asked for additional information and should respond to all requests as soon as possible.
 Failure to do so may result in a denial and/or delay of the accommodation requests. - 5.
-Students will be provided with a written decision regarding their accommodations within 10 institutional days after all requested material has been provided and reviewed. - a.
-Please note that we try our best to process the requests for accommodations in a timely fashion, however obtaining accommodations is not immediate and can be a lengthy process at times. - b.
-An approved accommodation(s) at TTUHSC-EP is not a guarantee that an accommodation(s) would be granted on Board Exams. - 6.
-Students may appeal the decision regarding accommodations by following the grievance procedure described in this handbook.
+Students will be provided with a written decision regarding their accommodations within 10 institutional days after all requested material has been provided and reviewed. - Please note that we try our best to process requests for accommodations in a timely fashion, however obtaining accommodations is not immediate and can be a lengthy process at times. - b.
+An approved accommodation(s) at TTUHSC El Paso is not a guarantee that an accommodation(s) would be granted on Board Exams. - 6.
+Students may appeal a decision regarding accommodations by following the grievance procedure described in this handbook.